informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 ## Tools

 ### Grafana Dashboard
 [Grafana](https://grafana.com/) is a multi-platform open source analytics and interactive visualization web application.
-It provides charts, graphs and alerts for the web when connected to supported data sources.
+It provides charts, graphs, and alerts for the web when connected to supported data sources.
 It can be used to monitor the health of an application and the data it produces.
 In the following tutorial, we will use a Grafana Dashboard to visualize the [Prometheus](https://prometheus.io/) metrics and the logs.

 ### Prometheus